Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

         run: ./ci_integrations sync --config-file .metrics/integration.yml
 ```

-So, once the `Metrics Integration Actions` workflow receives the `building_project` repository dispatch event, it gets the project that is currently building from the `client_payload` and starts the synchronization job that corresponds to the building project to export the building data.
+So, once the `Metrics Integration Actions` workflow receives the `finish_building_project` repository dispatch event, it gets the project that is currently building from the `client_payload` and starts the synchronization job that corresponds to the building project to export the building data.
 The synchronization job, in its turn, checkouts the repository, waits until the project's building job gets finished, downloads the `CI Integrations` tool, and runs the synchronization process.

 # Dependencies